everettsmith928/Volera/README.md

 Utilizing a blockchain solution with low environmental impact, and a proven decade of 24/7 payments.

-Highly secure and tracable funds using the XRP Ledgers proposed hooks feature.
+Highly secure and tracable funds using the XRPL.
+Fee collected with proposed layer one smart contract hooks feature.

 ##Milestones